 Perimenopause, or menopause transition, begins several years before menopause.
 It’s the time when the ovaries gradually begin to make less estrogen.
 It usually starts in a woman’s 40s, but can start in her 30s or even earlier.
 The average length of perimenopause is 4 years, but for some women this stage may last only a few months or continue for 10 years.
 Perimenopause ends when a woman has gone 12 months without having her period.

-Since perimenopause and menopause can be very similar, I’m going to group them together from here on out as menopause because I like to keep things simple.
+Since perimenopause and menopause can be very similar, I’m going to group them together from here on out as?menopause?to keep things simple.

-Besides going into menopause naturally, this process can also begin in other ways: a hysterectomy, premature ovarian failure, or cancer and/or radiation therapy, and each one of these causes can come with its own set of issues.
+Besides going into menopause naturally, menopause can also begin in other ways: a hysterectomy, premature ovarian failure, or cancer and/or radiation therapy, and each one of these causes can come with its own set of issues.

-This list kind of makes you want to burrow under the covers for about 10 years, right?
-It’s almost like experiencing puberty…again. 😟 Menopause can be made even more difficult because it often occurs during a major transition period in a woman’s life: the end of the childbearing season, children leaving for college and the start of empty-nesting, kids getting married, and job statuses and other things in life changing, all of which can intensify these symptoms and issues.
-Nothing like making a tough situation even worse!
+That list kind of makes you want to burrow under the covers for about 10 years, right?
+It’s almost like experiencing puberty…again. ?
+Menopause can be made even more difficult because it often occurs during a major transition period in a woman?s life: the end of the childbearing season, children leaving for college, kids getting married, the start of empty nesting, and job statuses and other things in life changing, all of which can intensify these symptoms and issues.

 Top 10 Tips for Menopause Survival

 2. Exercise regularly, and include both cardio and strength training in your routine.

 What do I mean by regularly?
 The American Heart Association recommends between 75 and 150 minutes of cardio exercise per week (depending on intensity), and try and get in 2-3 strength training sessions a week also.
 Here’s why you need both cardio and strength training: